contrarian-computing/pinky-8/README.md

 ## Construction

-Detailed instructions for board assembly coming soon.
+Detailed instructions for board assembly will be added to the wiki shortly.